-Acute, symptomatic posterior segment arterial occlusions represent an emergent ophthalmic condition and require prompt evaluation.
-They may be partial or complete, depending on whether there is evidence of blood flow.
-These vascular occlusions may represent an important clinical indicator of a more severe systemic disorder or of an embolic, inflammatory, infectious, or other process that may require a systemic medical evaluation that is both urgent and targeted to the patient as well as his or her presentation and medical history.
+Acute, symptomatic, posterior segment arterial occlusions represent an emergent ophthalmic condition61 and require prompt evaluation.
+They may be partial or complete, depending on whether there is evidence of blood flow.62 These vascular occlusions may represent an important clinical indicator of a more severe systemic disorder or of an embolic, inflammatory, infectious, or other process that may require a systemic medical evaluation that is both urgent and targeted to the patient as well as to his or her presentation and medical history.
 Immediate referral to a stroke center for a medical evaluation is advised.
 If a stroke center is not available, an emergency room is the next option.

 In general, there are no proven therapies or treatments for symptomatic artery occlusions.
 There are case reports, small case series, and uncontrolled studies that suggest that several potential interventions may be helpful.
 However, there are no level I data to support any single specific therapy.
-Initial treatment of an acute CRAO may include digital massage, anterior chamber paracentesis, vasodilation, or carbogen therapy.
-None of these interventions has been demonstrated to be as effective as observed in a higher-level study, as compared to the natural history of the disorder.
-More aggressive treatments, such as thrombolysis or transluminal neodymium yttrium aluminum garnet (Nd:YAG) laser embolysis, have accompanying risks and are controversial in the absence of a strong evidence-based recommendation.48-50
+Initial treatment of an acute CRAO may include digital massage, anterior chamber paracentesis, vasodilation, breathing into a paper bag, carbogen therapy, topical pressure-lowering therapies, or hyperbaric chambers.
+The rates of silent cerebral ischemia in RAO is the same as in hemispheric TIA, and the recommendation from multiple clinical trials is that TIA be worked up as stroke in the acute phase.
+Given the expected similarity of pathogenesis, RAO patients should be considered in the same way.
+All None of these interventions has demonstrated significant benefit when compared to with the natural history of the disorder.
+In fact, recent metanalysis suggests that eyes receiving conservative therapy do worse than controls.
+More aggressive treatments, such as thrombolysis or transluminal neodymium yttrium-aluminum-garnet (Nd:YAG) laser embolysis, have associated risks and cannot be currently recommended in the absence of strong evidence-based data.

-Both intra-arterial and intravenous thrombolytics have been investigated.
-However, there remains strong controversy regarding the best management strategy.
+Both intra-arterial and intravenous thrombolytics have been investigated.^{67,68} However, there remains strong controversy about the best management strategy.
 There are meaningful limitations to establishing a reliable study design for such trials, especially given the complexity in disease variables and timing for intervention.
-Also, the low incidence of symptomatic arterial occlusions limits enrollment in treatment studies.
-The need for systemic testing and prompt intervention creates urgency and severely limits possible study design.
+Also, the low incidence of symptomatic arterial occlusions, especially within optimal time constraints, limits enrollment of patients for interventional studies.
+The need for systemic testing and prompt intervention creates urgency and severely limits the study design.64 At this point, there is insufficient evidence to support intra-arterial antifibrinolytic therapy for CRAO.45

 Physicians who manage a cilioretinal artery occlusion should first consider GCA in patients over 50 years of age.
-Alternatively, if there is an embolus involved with the cilioretinal circulation, a systemic evaluation should be initiated, similar to that for a CRAO.
+Alternatively, if there is an embolus involved with the cilioretinal circulation, a systemic evaluation similar to that for a CRAO should be initiated.

-The patient with concomitant retinal artery and vein occlusions should be followed for the development of anterior segment neovascularization.
+The patient with concomitant retinal artery and vein occlusions should be followed for the development of anterior segment neovascularization.48

-When present, prompt PRP is indicated.
-The off-label use of intravitreal anti-VEGF agents may be helpful to optimize visualization and minimize treatment-related complications.
+When ocular neovascularization is present, prompt PRP is indicated.
+The off-label use of intravitreal anti-VEGF agents may be helpful to optimize visualization when hyphemia or vitreous hemorrhage are present limiting visibility for PRP, and to minimize treatment-related complications such as macular edema that may follow complete PRP.
 Off-label anti-VEGF injections may help facilitate the laser application.
 When a vitreous hemorrhage is present that limits the view for laser application, temporizing anti-VEGF injections may be considered before pars plana vitrectomy.